 Repot the Plant

 It’s a good idea to repot your plant every year or two.
-This will help the plant get the nutrients it needs and will also help aerate the roots.
+This will help the plant get the nutrients it needs and aerate the roots.

 If you think your plant needs to be repotted, choose a pot one size larger than the current pot.
 Use fresh potting soil and wait until the plant has had time to adjust before watering it.

 Repotting can also help if your ZZ plant is root-bound.
 This means the roots have filled up the pot and are crowded.
-If this is the case, you’ll need to repot the plant into a larger pot.
+In this case, you’ll need to repot the plant into a larger pot.

 What Are The Benefits Of ZZ Plant Leaves Falling Off?